Opioid Overview

 Since the 1990s, when the amount of opioids prescribed to patients began to grow, the number of overdoses and deaths

 from prescription opioids has also increased.
-From 1999 to 2018, more than 232,000 people died in the United States
+From 1999 to 2020, more than 263,000 people died in the United States from overdoses involving prescription opioids, according to the Centers for Disease Control and Prevention.

 As future dentists, dental students need to be prepared to prescribe opioids responsibly, which includes